 This recipe yields two loaves, and it’s a great fall treat, though it’s easy enough to make year-round.
 If you like to bake for others, this makes a great edible gift.
 Some people say the texture reminds them of a pound cake (which, yes, is next on my list to adapt using 1 cup of Amish Friendship Bread starter)–it’s moist with a tight, tender crumb.
 Serve it warm or with whipped cream and berries.

-This creamy Pumpkin Cheesecake Amish Friendship Bread makes the perfect autumn treat.
+Pumpkin Cheesecake Amish Friendship Bread

 - 1 cup Amish Friendship Bread Starter